New Player Guide

 What is Live Roleplaying?

 Roleplaying just means assuming or acting out a particular role.
-In live roleplaying (often abbreviated to LRP or LARP), we take on a character for the enjoyment of playing the role alongside other players.
-One of the best ways to understand live roleplaying is to look at the similarities and differences with related hobbies.
+In live roleplaying (LRP or LARP), we take on a character for the enjoyment of playing the role with other players.
+One of the best ways to understand live roleplaying is to compare it with similar hobbies.

 Roleplaying games